No products in the cart.

 While searching the internet for information about how to discern high-quality CBD products from the rest, you may have come across a few articles referring to “pure CBD.”Well, what does that mean?
 Does it mean whole-plant hemp?
 Does “pure CBD” refer to the cannabidiol molecule itself?

 - Review the advantages and disadvantages of “pure CBD.”

 - Hopefully, help you make a more informed decision when considering different CBD products.

-In the articles mentioned above, the jargon “pure CBD” likely refers to CBD isolate which is exactly what it sounds like— cannabidiol (C₂₁H₃₀O₂) isolated from all of the other cannabinoids found in hemp.
+“Pure CBD” refers to CBD isolate which is exactly what it sounds like— cannabidiol (C₂₁H₃₀O₂) isolated from all of the other cannabinoids found in hemp.

 The Disadvantages of Using Pure CBD Isolate

 While there are a good many benefits of using CBD isolate (we’ll get into those shortly,) there are a few disadvantages, too.